 So, you think you’ve found “the one”?
 Well then, it’s time to set up a meeting.
 You can only learn so much about someone talking screen-to-screen, so this meeting will be your chance to get a feel for their personality.
 Your photographer should be easy (and fun) to work with or having them around may put a damper on your wedding day.
 You’ll be spending a good chunk of time with them, so enjoying their company is key.

 Tip: If your wedding photographer is based somewhere far away - this is typical if you’re hosting a destination wedding - opt to use Facetime or Skype.

 See their full range of work

-You can get good taste of what a photographer can do by lurking their Instagram and flipping through their portfolio, but remember, that’s their highlight reel - the best of the best.
+You can get a good taste of what a wedding photographer can do by lurking their Instagram and flipping through their portfolio, but remember, that’s their highlight reel - the best of the best.
 You’ll want to see a wedding album that they’ve shot from front to back to see how they handle a variety of shots (and to see if they have any weak spots that you’re not 100% comfortable with).
 Look for photos of decor, guests, food and everything in between.

 Read and sign the contract

 Congratulations!
 You’re at the end of the road.
 Before you start unscrewing that pen cap, remember to read your future photographers contract carefully (give it a few reads to make sure you don’t miss anything).
 You’ll want to understand how much you’ll be paying for their service and exactly what that service includes.
 Does the package price include engagement photos?
-How long will he or she be at your wedding for?
+How long will he or she be at your wedding?
 How long will it take for your images to get to you?
 Are there any additional costs for travel or equipment?
 You should know all of this before signing on that dotted line.